linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Forward Volatility Agreement (FVA).md

 To maintain the delta neutrality of the position once after the FVA’s date, we need to buy/sell an  amount equivalent of the delta of the position.

 # STRIKE-LESS VEGA
 Both Volatility Swap and FVA’s initially give exposure to strike-less Vega (exposure to implied  volatility that remains constant as spot moves).
 This is because the ATM straddle is not set until  the FVA’s fixing date / start date.

  !500

-The FVA’s strike-less Vega is constant until the strike fixing date and once the strike is fixed at  fixing date of the FVA, the Vega profile is similar to Vanilla and varies with the underlying.
+The FVA’s strike-less Vega is constant until the strike fixing date and once the strike is fixed $\$a_t$$  fixing date of the FVA, the Vega profile is similar to Vanilla and varies with the underlying.

 # RISK MANAGE GAMMA OF VOLATILITY EXPOSURE (VOLGA)
 Volga represents the sensitivity of vega to change in implied volatility.
 Mathematically;
 $$
 V o l g a=\frac{\delta^{2}\mathrm{P}}{\upsigma\delta^{2}}